Description of the HTTP API

 }

-SE_KNOWN_VIRUS is a known virus;
+SE_KNOWN_VIRUS—a known virus;

-SE_VIRUS_MODIFICATION is a modification of known malware;
+SE_VIRUS_MODIFICATION—a modification of known malware;

-SE_UNKNOWN_VIRUS is an unknown virus (suspicious object);
+SE_UNKNOWN_VIRUS—an unknown virus (suspicious object);

-SE_DIALER is a dialer program;
+SE_DIALER—a dialer program;

-SE_JOKE is a joke program;
+SE_JOKE—a joke program;

-SE_RISKWARE is a potentially dangerous program;
+SE_RISKWARE—a potentially dangerous program;

-8) Archive is an object that contains information on archives, packed objects, e-mail messaged and other containers:
+8)Archive is an object containing information about an archive, packed objects, email messages and other containers:

 {

-"SE_MAIL" - e-mail message
+"SE_MAIL" //Email message

-"SE_CONTAINER" - other container
+"SE_CONTAINER" //Other container type

-"name" : string - archive format
+"name" : string //Archive format

 }

-9) ScanStat is an object that contains the scanning statistics:
+9)ScanStat is an object containing scanning statistics:

 {

-"origin": string //The application by the request of which the scanning was initialized
+"origin": string //Application by the request of which the scanning was performed

 #Counters for infected objects: